-In order to continue in the nursing Program, the student must: 1.)
-Maintain a grade of C or better in all RNSG courses; 2.)
-Achieve a passing score (100%) on the required drug calculation exams (may take the drug calculation exam a maximum of three (3) attempts); 3.)
-Be accepted by clinical agencies for clinical experiences; 4.)
-Demonstrate safe practice in care of clients and exercise appropriate judgment as beginning-level practitioners; and 5.)
-Maintain ability to meet essential core performance standards.
+In order to continue in the nursing Program, the student must:

-A student who has an unsuccessful attempt in an ASN course (W, D, or F) cannot progress until the course is completed successfully.
-The student must repeat the didactic and clinical component of the course and will have to wait until the next cohort before retaking the course.
-Course repetition may be based on guidelines outlined in the readmission procedure.
-Withdrawal and/or a D or F in one or more nursing courses is considered one unsuccessful attempt.
+- Maintain a grade of C or better in all RNSG courses. - Achieve a passing score (100%) on the required calculation exams (may take the calculation exam a maximum of three (3) attempts). - Be accepted by clinical agencies for clinical experiences. - Demonstrate safe practice in care of clients and exercise appropriate judgment as beginning-level practitioners. - Maintain compliance with technical standards, clinical site acceptance and American Heart Association Basic Life Support (BLS) for Healthcare Provider certification. - Satisfy drug screen, background check, and immunization requirements.
+A student who has an unsuccessful attempt in an ASN course (W, D, or F) cannot progress.
+Withdrawal and/or a D or F in one or more nursing courses (RNSG) is considered one unsuccessful attempt, including attempts at outside colleges.